liudejin/docker-images/swoole/README.md

 If your server ip is '192.168.2.100' you can access 'http://192.168.2.100:8080' in the browser to see the result.

 The browser will output ‘Hello Swoole!’ if everything is ok.

-Now you can access the domain name '[http://swooleclient.demo.com:8090](http://swooleclient.demo.com:8090)' to see the result.